 At this time, UWCC makes reminder calls the day before intake appointments.
 We are in the process of reviewing other systems that would allow for us to send a reminder text message that you have an intake appointment.

-Can I get a letter for a hardship withdrawal (or for DRS, etc.)?
+Can I get a letter for a hardship withdrawal (or for reduced course load, DRS, etc.)?

 Providing letters of documentation is a service that must occur within the context of an on-going therapeutic relationship.
 UWCC does not provide letters based solely on an intake/initial visit.
-On rare occasions, a UWCC clinician may provide a letter for an ongoing client; this decision depends on the nature of the letter you are requesting, the time frame of therapy and of concerns relevant to the letter, and your counselor’s professional opinion.
-There are some types of letters that are outside the scope of our services, including disability or accommodation assessments (DRS letters), and letters related to service or support animals.
+On rare occasions, a UWCC clinician may provide a letter as a documentation for a hardship withdrawal or reduced course load petition for an ongoing client; this decision depends on the nature of the letter you are requesting, the time frame of therapy and of concerns relevant to the letter, and your counselor’s professional opinion.
+There are some types of letters that are outside the scope of our services, including disability or accommodation assessments and letters related to service or support animals.

 Does the Counseling Center offer career counseling?

 Our counselors can provide culturally informed individual counseling to help you decide and clarify your academic and career goals.
-Our services include on-line career assessments, in-person individual or group workshop interpretation, as well as exploration of your interests, values, and motivation.
+Our services include career assessments, individual interpretations, and exploration of your interests, values, and motivation.
 Visit our Career Exploration page to learn more about career counseling.

 Does the Counseling Center offer help with study skills?